octokit/auth-app.js/README.md

 </td></tr>
 <tr><td colspan=2>

-⚠️ For usage in browsers: The private keys provide by GitHub are in `PKCS#1` format, but the WebCrypto API only supports `PKCS#8`.
+⚠️ For usage in browsers: The private keys provided by GitHub are in `PKCS#1` format, but the WebCrypto API only supports `PKCS#8`.
 You need to convert it first:

 ```shell
 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in private-key.pem -out private-key-pkcs8.key